 The Jerald R. Schenken, M.D.
-Outstanding Achievement in Pathology and Microbiology Award was established in 2000, initially as a tribute to his numerous contributions to activities Department of Pathology and Microbiology and the College of Medicine at the University of Nebraska Medical Center.
-However. it became memorial award before the first student recipient after Dr. Schenken's untimely death in 2001 from cancer.
+Outstanding Achievement in Pathology and Microbiology Award was established in 2000, initially as a tribute to his numerous contributions to the activities of the Department of Pathology, Microbiology, and Immunology and the College of Medicine at the University of Nebraska Medical Center.

+However, it became a memorial award before the first student recipient after Dr. Schenken's untimely death in 2001 from cancer.